20sboehm/echolearn/README.md

 If you run into an error like "django.db.utils.OperationalError: no such table: ...", run this command:
 `python manage.py migrate --run-syncdb`

-Then run the following command to add some default data into the deatbase:
+Then run the following command to add some default data into the database:
 `python makedata.py`

 ### 3. Run the Backend Server